cboxdoerfer/fsearch/README.md

 * Sorting can't be aborted.
 This is usually not an issue, because it's very fast for all columns except the *Type* column.
-* Using the *Move to Trash* option doesn't update the database index, so trashed files/folders show up in the result list as if nothing happend to them.
+* Using the *Move to Trash* option doesn't update the database index, so trashed files/folders show up in the result list as if nothing happened to them.

 ## Why yet another search utility?